BioContainers/specs/README.md

 visit the [GitHub](https://github.com/BioDocker/biodocker) page for the source code.

-visit the [Specification](https://github.com/BioDocker/specifications) page to make commenst and requests.
+visit the [Specification](https://github.com/BioDocker/specifications) page to make comments and requests.

 5. License